ngxs-labs/skeleton/README.md

   yarn create-project --name dispatch-decorator
   ```

-* When you push your changes to the new repo - ask someone to add your project to the `appveyor` CI.
+* When you push your changes to the new repo - ask someone to add your project to the `travis` CI.